Best Kept Secret by Chris Green

 ‘Van Morrison, you know.
 Brown Eyed Girl, Bright Side Of The Road.’

-‘That’s nice,’ says the girl, pulling her black sunglasses down from their resting place on her forehead.
+‘That’s nice,’ the girl says, pulling her black sunglasses down from their resting place on her forehead.

 The man doesn’t take the hint.
-‘I was using 50 gigabytes a week just browsing on my iphone and I was texting and messaging non-stop.’ he continues.
+‘I was using close on 50 gigabytes a week just browsing on my iPhone and I was texting and messaging non-stop.
+And then there was the streaming.
+That took it up to 100,’ he continues.
 ‘What about you?
 Tracey, isn’t it?’

 ‘I think I was probably on more than that,’ says Tracey.
-‘If I had used it any more they would have had to surgically remove the phone.
+‘If I had used my phone any more they would have had to surgically remove it.
 Now. …… Can I get back to my book?’

 ‘I don’t know how I became so addicted,’ Dirk says.
 ‘I’m more of an outdoor person really.’